kesfrance/R-Programming-and-data-science-John-Hopkins/README.md

-# R-Programming-and-data-science-John-Hopkins
+# R-Programming-for-data-science

-This is a Repository for R programs generated from the data science course series on cousera.
+A Repository for some R programs generated for the data science